 Quarterly tuition includes a \$3.75 per credit (up to 12 credits) technology fee.
 A photo ID card, which serves as your activities card, library card and computer lab card, is issued as part of this fee.
-The ID card is NOT issued quarterly; it is valid for the duration of the student's time at LCC.
+The ID card is not issued quarterly; it is valid as long as you are at LCC.
+See "ID Card Replacement" for lost, stolen, or damaged cards.